mwhittington21/flux-ecr-example/README.md

 If you see an error message about "--docker-config" then something isn't configured right.
 Debug by running `kubectl exec -it <pod_name> -c flux /bin/sh` and running `cat /docker-creds/config.json` and inspecting the docker config using `base64` to look for reasons why.

 The Dockerfile is provided for convenience but the one already used in the manifest should work fine.

+## Limitations

+Right now this will only allow you to auth to an ECR registry.
+You would need to edit the script to accept mounted in secrets and possibly use `jq` to stitch them all together if you wanted flux to auth to multiple different registries at once.
+This is just a proof of concept.